sakshi214/RTL-design-using-verilog-with-SKY130-technology/README.md

 # DAY-2
 # Timing libs hierarchical vs flat synthesis and efficient flop coding styles

-## Introduction to timing libs
+## Introduction to timing libraries

 .lib is a collection of standard cells containing slow as well as fast cells.
 This is how the library starts, it suggests about the operating conditions i.e, voltage, process, temperature.

 ![image](https://user-images.githubusercontent.com/69634738/123542877-818d6f80-d769-11eb-9af3-f105a8d710fe.png)

-The cell contains the information about leakage power,area,dealay,inputcapacitance, timing etc.
+The cell contains the information about leakage power,area,delay,input capacitance, timing etc.

 ![image](https://user-images.githubusercontent.com/69634738/123543028-56575000-d76a-11eb-84fb-508a7ee70c1b.png)